jtsage/nodejs-microdb/README.md

       'maxrec': 10,   // Maximum number of records (for datatype === 0 ONLY)

-      'flushonexit': true  // Auto-flush when program quits.
+      'flushonexit': true,   // Auto-flush when program quits.
                              // I recommend you leave this on.

+      'defalutClean': false, // Auto-remove incomplete records on sort opertaions.
+                             // This is useful if your document type isn't consistent.
+                             // It can also be turned on per-query.
     });

 <a name="api"></a>API